 Stonehenge: Landscape and People

-It includes an all day fieldtrip to explore Stonehenge and sites in its wider landscape including Durrington Walls, Woodhenge and the Stonehenge Cursus.
+This course includes an all-day fieldtrip to explore Stonehenge and sites in its wider landscape including Durrington Walls, Woodhenge and the Stonehenge Cursus.

 All comers welcome.